NoHai/nohai-api/Readme.md

 * `npm run dev:all` - lints the code with fixing, builds and starts the application for **development environment** (a single command to rule them all, usually used in development for starting the app faster)
 * `npm run dev:copy:settings` - copies the **src/presentation/settings/development.json** file to **dist/presentation/settings** folder

 > When you run `npm run dev:build:watch` the settings file is copied only once.
-So, if you did some changes to the settings file (`mock.json` or `development.json` or `staging.json` or `production.json`), you have to re-run this command
+So, if you did some changes to the settings file (`mock.json` or `development.json` or `staging.json` or `production.json`), you have to re-run this command.

-> The command `npm run dev:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster
+> The command `npm run dev:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster.

 #### Staging environment
 * `npm run staging:build` - executes the build for **staging environment**